avine/formation-angular-base/Slides/07_dependency_injection.md

 ```

 - If you can add the service in another module, just give the module you want in the `providedIn: MyModule` option
+- Since Angular 9 two more options are available: `any` and `plateform`